scchow/mocap-docker/README.md

 ## Prerequisites

-Please install Docker by following the instructions [here](https://docs.docker.com/engine/install/) Note if this your first time using Docker, you may need to follow the [post-install instructions](https://docs.docker.com/engine/install/linux-postinstall/) to run Docker as a non-root user.
+Please install Docker by following the instructions [here](https://docs.docker.com/engine/install/)

+Note: if this your first time using Docker, you may need to follow the [post-install instructions](https://docs.docker.com/engine/install/linux-postinstall/) to run Docker as a non-root user.

 ## Installation Instructions

+We provide two ways to build the Docker images/containers.

+We provide a series of bash scripts that simplify some of the interface with Docker.
+These scripts are mostly for convenience, but can also be used by those unfamiliar with Docker.

+The Dockerfile can also be used to create images and containers with standard Docker build commands.

 ### Bash Scripts
 We have provided a series of bash scripts that can build the image, create a container, and run/attach to containers to simplify operations.
 They work as follows: